 The mystery surrounding the MTN Mobile Money fraud menace continues to generate debate and speculation among users of the service.
 One thing that many wonder about is what MTN Ghana, as a corporation, is doing to clear its name and salvage some reputation in the eyes of a public that desperately wants to believe it has a hand in the situation, because, why else would fraudsters be running amok on your network with no fear of serious repercussions?

 MTN, like many others in a similar situation, would do, issued a basic ‘first aid’ or common sense sort of solution to subscribers — keep your MoMo PIN to yourself.
 But is it enough to simply keep your MTN Mobile Money PIN safe by not disclosing it to others?
-This is the question I’ll attempt to provide an answer or two for — in this article.
-Come with me; there’s something to learn.
+This is the question we’ll attempt to provide an answer or two for — in this article.
+Come with us; there’s something to learn.

 Keeping MoMo PIN safe doesn’t stop Mobile Money fraud